pivaldi/go-modular-monolith-white-paper/failure-modes.md

 **Problem:** Not implementing or enforcing architectural rules with automated tests.

 **Symptoms:**
-- Service boundaries erode over time
+- Module boundaries erode over time
-- "Just this once" cross-service imports
+- "Just this once" cross-module imports through `internal/`
 - Domain layer importing infrastructure "temporarily"
-- Contract definition modules growing dependencies
+- Contract packages growing dependencies
 - Discovered during code review instead of CI

 **Solution:**
-- Implement `tools/arch-test` as shown in this white paper
-- Run architecture tests in CI (fail the build on violations)
+- Use `mmw check arch` (backed by `mmw/pkg/archtest/`) in CI — fail the build on violations
-- Treat architectural violations like failing tests - must fix immediately
+- Treat architectural violations like failing tests — must fix immediately
 - Review and update architectural rules as the system evolves

+The `mmw check arch` command runs all registered `Validator` implementations and reports violations with file and import details.
+See [arch-test.md](arch-test.md).

 **Why it happens:** "It compiles, ship it" mentality, treating architecture as documentation instead of enforceable design.

 ## Broken Module Interface

-**Symptom:** Build error: `*Module does not implement oglcore.Module`
+**Symptom:** Build error: `*Module does not implement core.Module`

 **Cause:** A module's `Start` method has the wrong signature, is missing, or is on a value receiver instead of a pointer receiver.